Information asymmetry: Screening

 Joseph E. Stiglitz pioneered the theory of screening.
 In this way, the under informed party can induce the other party to reveal their information.
 They can provide a menu of choices in such a way that the choice depends on the private information of the other party.

 The side of asymmetry can occur on either buyer or seller.
 For example, sellers with better information than buyers include used-car salespeople, mortgage brokers and loan originators, financial institutions and real estate agents.
 Alternatively, situations where the buyer usually has better information than the seller include estate sales as specified in a last will and testament, life insurance, or sales of old art pieces without a prior professional assessment of their value.
 This situation was first described by Kenneth J. Arrow in an article on health care in 1963.

-George Akerlof, in The Market for Lemons notices that, in such a market, the average value of the commodity tends to go down, even for those of perfectly good quality.
+George Akerlof, in The Market for Lemons notices that, in such a market, the average value of the consumer product tends to go down, even for those of perfectly good quality.
 Because of information asymmetry, unscrupulous sellers can sell "forgeries" (like replica goods such as watches) and defraud the buyer.
 Meanwhile, buyers usually do not have enough information to distinguish lemons from quality goods.
 As a result, many people not willing to risk getting ripped off will avoid certain types of purchases or will not spend as much for a given item.
 Akerlof demonstrates that it is even possible for the market to decay to the point of nonexistence.

 As lower-risk participants leave the pool, expected costs of the pool increase which causes premiums to increase.